ging/fiware-cosmos-orion-flink-connector/ROADMAP.md

 The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product:

+-   **Automatic subscription**: Enhance the Flink connector to handle all the subscriptions to entities from the connector itself.

 ## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next 9 months after next planned release:

+-   **Integration in research/learning environments**: Integrate the connector within Apache Zeppelin to analyze and visualize streaming data.

 -   **Docker images**: Provide FIWARE Docker images to facilitate the deployment of a complete big data processing scenario.